 Brush up on your Spanish while enjoying a Granada Christmas

 - Zambomba – a typical instrument made from a flower pot and hide lid (pig skin) that only comes out at Christmastime

-- Pandareta – Tambourine, very often used to sing Spanish Christmas carols
+- Pandereta – Tambourine, very often used to sing Spanish Christmas carols

 - Portal de Belen o belén – Nativity scenes

-- Pessebre – Manger or crib, part of the Nativity scene
+- Pesebre – Manger or crib, part of the Nativity scene

 - Villancico – Christmas Carol

-- Polverones y mantecados – Typical Christmas sweets Mantecados made from lard (manteca) are made from ground almonds.
+- Polverones y mantecados – Typical Christmas sweets.
+Mantecados made from lard (manteca).
+Polverones main ingredient is ground almonds.
 Warning make sure you have a drink of some sort nearby when tasting these, polvorones are powdery and can be dry.